Meet the team striving to create a vibrant Missouri where the humanities are accessible to all.

 The study of how people connect to the human experience through history, culture, and traditions.

-A legacy of grantmaking and leadership.
+A legacy of leadership and grantmaking.
 Read the magazine!

 In-person community or statewide events, festivals, and symposiums.